louise652/android-weather-run-helper/README.md

 placesKey=YOUR_API_KEY

-To connect to the openweatherAPI, ypu need to register and get a free api key, follow [these instructions.](https://openweathermap.org/appid)
+To connect to the openweatherAPI, you need to register and get a free api key, follow [these instructions.](https://openweathermap.org/appid)
 Add the following line into the gradle.properties file.

 weatherKey=YOUR_API_KEY